adarshkumarsingh83/angular_js_version9/README.md

 * project/src/polyfills.ts
 - * this will help for backward compatablity if client browser is outdates ES6 funtionality enabled

-* project/src/main.ts
-- * booting the angular js  application its a main file

 * project/src/style.css
 - * global style sheet for the project it shoudl containe common and generic styles

-* project/src/test.ts
-- * test script for the booting process

 * project/angular.json
 - * contains the  setttings and configurations for angular project